phflot/ERP_alignment/README.md

 ## Citation

-If you use this work in the context of EP and ERP analysis, please additionally cite
+If you use this work in the context of EP and ERP analysis, please cite

 > D. Thinnes, P. Flotho, F. I. Corona-Strauss, D. J. Strauss and J. F. Vibell, “Compensation of P300 Latency Jitter using fast variational 1D Displacement Estimation” (in preparation), 2020.